cwdeee/trust-network-guidelines/docs/materials.md

 ### Variables to consider

 Words vary in terms of orthographic features (e.g., number of letters, written word form frequency), phonological features (e.g., number of syllables, number of phonemes), morphological features (e.g., morphological complexity, number of morphemes), syntactical features (e.g., Part of Speech) and semantic features (e.g., word class, valence).
-There are no hard rules about what items should be excluded when selecting items.
+There are no strict rules for which items to exclude when selecting words/non-words for a study.
 Manual filtering is not recommended, as it’s time-consuming and error-prone.
 The filtering process depends on the research question.

 #### Exclusion of Taboo Words ![Importance Rating 2](images/rating2.png)
 Excluding taboo words can prevent participant traumatization.
 Thus, such words should only be used if necessary, and experiments involving them should account for measures that prevent adverse outcomes for participants.
 In general, it is advised to consult with an ethics committee.
 It is recommended to exclude slurs that some participants may perceive to be personally offensive and to include a trigger warning if such words are under investigation.
 [Sulpizio et al. (2024)](https://doi.org/10.3758/s13428-024-02376-6) provide a full list of German taboo words as supplementary materials.